 The All-Calvary Faculty/Staff In-Service is designed to provide a unified and informed beginning to the academic year.
-The Faculty/Staff In-Service is held prior to the beginning of Cycle 2 in the fall semester.
+The Faculty/Staff In-Service is held prior to the beginning of Fall Session 1.
 Attendance for the entire day is required by all full-time faculty; please arrange your schedule accordingly.
 Permanent part-time and adjunct faculty are highly encouraged to attend.